boldlygosite/boldlygosite.github.io/rules.md

 layout: page
 ---

 Please read these guidelines before emailing, commenting, or contributing to the discussion on any of the posts here.
+These are controversial topics and are expected to be but we as a planet can not move forward without these discussions
 Note: This list is under construction

 ### Rules for discussing the content on this site